wangjing0/CSG_models/README.md

-## For Fig. 6 in "Reinforcement regulates timing variability in thalamus"
+## For Fig. 6 in "Reinforcement regulates timing variability in thalamus".
+See [RSGP](https://github.com/wangjing0/RSGP) for fitting to the model

   ### Main
       Simulator.m
-  ### Modules for each model, See [RSGP](https://github.com/wangjing0/RSGP) for fitting to the RSGP model
+  ### Modules for each model
       RSGPsimulator.m
       DSsimulator.m
       MCMCsimulator.m